davide-talesco/paip/README.md

 - `client.sendRequest({ subject: 'server.add', ...` will generate a notice message whose payload contains both request and response messages and will be published under `__LOG.client.__REQUEST__.server.add`;

-- also `client.observe('server.login', handler)` will generate a log notice message whose payload contains both request which is the observed notice message and a response whose payload will be whatever returned by the handler.
+- `client.observe('server.login', handler)` will generate a log notice message whose payload contains both request which is the observed notice message and a response whose payload will be whatever returned by the handler.
 If the handler threw the error prop of the response will be populated.